Skip to main content

 1. Navigation panel

-The navigation panel gives you the option to open models and navigate through them from the "Models" section.
-Additionally, the panel provides a detailed insight into the constituent components of the models through the "Objects" section.
+The navigation panel gives you the option to open models and navigate through them from the Models section.
+Additionally, the panel provides a detailed insight into the constituent components of the models through the Objects and Structure sections.

 Models